 “Suzie Scribbles came about as part of a list of 40 things I wanted to achieve before turning 40.
 By day I’m a secondary school teacher.
-I have a degree in Psychology and post graduate qualifications in Mathematics and Education.
 Prior to this I had a fairly lengthy career in luxury retail – with a focus on visual merchandising, marketing and coaching.

 I absolutely love my job and the kids I work with are awesome but being a teacher is all consuming and can often leave little time for me.
 This was about getting back some of those personal goals and remembering to do things for myself occasionally.